Network Densification in 5G: From the Short-Range Communications Perspective: Short-Range Propagation in UDN

-The region, which is $R_{\mathrm{F}}=\frac{2D^{2}}{\lambda}$ or farther away from the antenna, is the far-field region.
-Wherein, absorption of the radiation does not feedback to the transmitter and radiation decreases as the square of distance.
-For this reason, signal power decays inversely proportional to the propagation distance of several orders.
-Considering short-range signal propagation within the far-field region, the two-ray model can suitably describe the two-ray ground reflection, where a critical distance $R_{\mathrm{C}}=\frac{4h_{\mathrm{Tx}}h_{\mathrm{Rx}}}{\lambda}$ exists.
-In particular, the LoS and reflected components of signals cause constructive-destructive wave interference effects \cite{Ref_UDN_Mag}, which makes the pathloss exponent within $R_{\mathrm{C}}$ smaller than that of free space.
-In contrast, out of $R_{\mathrm{C}}$, the LoS and reflected waves add either constructively or destructively, which makes the pathloss exponent closer to that of free space.

-To sum up, the signal strength first flattens out (in near-field region) and then rapidly decays (fast from $R_{\mathrm{F}}$ to $R_{\mathrm{C}}$ and faster beyond $R_{\mathrm{C}}$ in far-field region) with the propagation distance.
-The above propagation properties also apply to electromagnetically short antennas \footnote{For electromagnetically short antennas, the difference is how to distinguish the near- and far-field region. }.

-According to the above discussion, to model signal propagation in UDN, it is crucial to accurately capture the characteristics of channel gain within different propagation regions.
+The above experimental results indicate that the signal power would decay slowly with distance within short range.
+In constrast, it is evident that signal power may decay rapidly with distance when long-range transmission occur.
+For this reason, to model signal propagation in UDN, it is crucial to accurately capture the characteristics of channel gain within different propagation regions.
 Combining the available results in literature\cite{Ref_multi_slope_1,BPM_original_ref,Applying_BPM_Ref2}, we propose to use multi-slope BPM\begin{small}